Our mission is to provide resources that assist

-EnergySec operates a security analyst collaboration community on both the Anomali (ThreatStream) and the ThreatConnect platforms.
+EnergySec operates a security analyst collaboration community on the Anomali (ThreatStream) platform.
 This technology allows security analysts to engage in robust collaboration on threat intelligence and incident analysis in a secure manner.

-EnergySec’s HipChat server is a private instant messaging service provided to community participants.
+EnergySec’s Slack is a private instant messaging service provided to community participants.
 This service provides immediate interaction with EnergySec staff and others in the industry.
 We regularly host chat sessions in conjunction with industry events, enabling real-time discussions and tracking of events by those unable to attend directly.